CM Manohar Lal Khattar’s govt wins trust vote comfortably

 He said mandis and MSP will continue, notwithstanding opposition’s misleading claims.

-After the end of the Question Hour, the Speaker admitted the notice of against the Council of Ministers and reserved two-hour for discussion on it.However, later with many members speaking on it, the discussion went on for six hours.
+After the end of the Question Hour, the Speaker admitted the notice of no-confidence motion against the Council of Ministers and reserved two-hour for discussion on it.However, later with many members speaking on it, the discussion went on for six hours.

 Earlier, touching upon the issue of farmers who are protesting against the Centre’s new farm laws, Hooda said the situation is such that ruling dispensation MLAs cannot even visit their constituencies.